maroda/monteverdi/README.md

 ### Runtime

-Refer to the command help for any special configurations you want to make.
+Refer to the command help for any special configurations you wantNotes to make.
 The options and environment variables are listed:
 ```shell
 >>> ./monteverdi -help
 Monteverdi - Seconda Practica Observability